-(Gilliland-Swetland, 2000).
+To this end, archives keep the context in which their records have been created and the network of relationships between them in order to preserve their informative content and provide understandable and useful information over time [47].
 The fundamental characteristic of archives resides in their hierarchical organization.
-This expresses the context - i.e. the relationships and dependencies between the records of the archive - by using what is called the archival bond and it distinguishes archives from other objects in the realm of cultural heritage - e.g. books - which in general are perceived as individual, repeatable and unrelated entities (Vitali, 2010).
+This expresses the context - i.e. the relationships and dependencies between the records of the archive - by using what is called the archival bond and it distinguishes archives from other objects in the realm of cultural heritage - e.g. books - which in general are perceived as individual, repeatable and unrelated entities [104].
 Archives are in fact made up of series which, in turn, can be organized in sub-series formed of archival units, such as files, registers and so on.
-These archival units have a homogeneous nature and can, in turn, be divided into subunits containing items such as letters, reports, contracts, testaments, photographs, and drawings (International Council on Archives, 1999).
+These archival units have a homogeneous nature and can, in turn, be divided into subunits containing items such as letters, reports, contracts, testaments, photographs, drawings and so on [57].

-Digital libraries benefit from the existence of sophisticated formal models, such as the Structures, Spaces, Scenarios, Societies (5S) model (Fox et al., 2012; Gonçalves, Fox, et al., 2004; Gonçalves et al., 2008), which allow us to formally describe them and to prove their properties and features.
+Digital libraries benefit from the existence of sophisticated formal models, such as the Streams, Structures, Spaces, Scenarios, Societies (5S) model [44, 48, 49], which allow us to formally describe them and to prove their properties and features.
 Despite the importance of archives, so far there has been no attempt to develop a dedicated formal model, built around their peculiar constituents, such as the notion of archival bond.
-Nor can we exploit the 5S model as it is for archives because, as we will discuss later on, it needs to be extended and adapted to archives.
+Nor can we exploit the 5S model as it is for archives because, as we will discuss later on, it needs some kind of extension and tailoring.

-In this article we highlight the central role of formal models for the digital library, because integration and cooperation between these models can enhance the interoperability between the different facets of DL, including their community, methodology and technology.
+In this article we highlight the central role of formal models for the digital library, because integration and cooperation between these models can turn into a factual interoperability between the different facets of DL, including their community, methodology and technology.
 In this context a model for archives is sorely needed to formally define their characteristics and to prove that general digital library methods and technologies can be embodied in this field and respect archival practice.

-Therefore, we propose an innovative formal model for archives built around the notions of archival bond and hierarchy.
-The proposed model, called NEsted SeTs for Object hieRarchies (NESTOR), is based on the idea of expressing the hierarchical relationships between objects through the inclusion property between sets, in contrast to the binary relation between nodes exploited by the tree (Aho and Ullman, 1992).
+Therefore, we propose an innovative formal model for archives built around the notion of archival bond and hierarchy.
+The proposed model, called NEsted SeTs for Object hieRarchies (NESTOR), is based on the idea of expressing the hierarchical relationships between objects through the inclusion property between sets, in place of the binary relation between nodes exploited by the tree [14].

 Then we exploit NESTOR to formally extend the 5S model to define a digital archive as a specific case of digital library able to take into consideration the peculiar features of archives.
-This defines an actual bridge between these two formal models which: (i) allows archives to exist and interact with other realities (i.e. libraries and museums); (ii) provides archives the possibility of exploiting the full wealth of digital library technologies and methods; and (iii) enables integrated access to heterogeneous contents.
+This defines an actual bridge between these two formal models which: (i) allows archives to exist and interact with other realities (i.e. libraries and museums); (ii) provides archives the possibility of exploiting the full wealth of digital library technologies and methods; and, (iii) enables integrated access to heterogeneous contents.